1. What is source plasma?

 If you are 17 years of age or older and are in good health, you most likely qualify to donate with us.
 Make sure you eat and drink non-alcoholic beverages before your donation and refrain from smoking before and after the donation.
 Please refer to the donor eligibility requirements and comprehensive questionnaire for further details.

 You will be informed in a confidential manner by the physician substitute or responsible physician.
 A recommendation for a follow up with your family physician will be made.
-You cannot make future donations if tested positive for HIV, Hepatitis B and Hepatitis C at any of Canadian Plasma Resources’ plasma centres.
+You cannot make future donations if tested positive for HIV, Hepatitis A, B or Hepatitis C at any of Canadian Plasma Resources’ plasma centres.
 As part of Canadian regulations Public Health Agency will also be informed.
+You will also be added to the National Donor Deferral Registry to prevent further donations from reactive donors.

 Your safety and comfort are of utmost importance to us.
 If you feel uncomfortable at any time during your donation, let us know immediately and we will discontinue the donation process.
 We are well equipped with first aid kits, emergency medications and CPR (Cardio Pulmonary Resuscitation) certified staff.
 We are also located in close proximity to several hospitals allowing immediate assistance and treatment for any adverse reaction you may be experiencing.
 In the unlikely event that you do not feel well after your donation, contact us immediately or your family doctor and inform them of how you are feeling.
 If you feel it is an emergency, please call 9-1-1.